 -

-Make sure you take a personal medical information form and enough of your own prescription medications (at least an extra week’s worth) just in case your luggage gets lost or delayed.
+Make sure you take enough of your own prescription medications (at least an extra week’s worth) just in case your luggage gets lost or delayed.

 -